jbruce12000/monte-carlo-project-estimator/README.rst

-  name = string, a unique name for this ticket/task. mindays = integer, the minimum number of days to complete the task maxdays = integer, the maximum number of days to complete the task parallelizable = how many other tasks could be done in parallel with this task on this project.  this is how you account for team size and task dependencies.
+  name = string, a unique name for this ticket/task. mindays = integer, the minimum number of days to complete the task maxdays = integer, the maximum number of days to complete the task parallelizable = integer, 0 to N, how many other tasks could be done in parallel with this task on this project.  this is how team size and task dependencies are accounted for.

 .. note:: The MOST IMPORTANT THING to the accuracy of this estimation is that you're 90% sure every task can be completed within the range you specify.
 If you are not 90% sure, fix that.
 Either make the range bigger or learn more about the task so you are sure.